leighklotz/blatano/README.md

 ## All robot parts, 0x000000 to 0xffffff by increments of 0x010101
 ![](docs/robots_256parts.gif)

+The above diagram Dave Bollinger contains all 256*3 robot parts, so just reading those as is and drawing the dots 5x isn't necessarily a bad approach, bitblt notwithstanding.
+On the other hand, drawing each bit in the template as a 5x square isn't hard either, and there is no need to make a big table or store an image on Flash.

 ## Some sample robots
 ![](docs/robots_samples.gif)

-These robots are 7x11 pixels, and we have a roughly 64x64 pixel area to fill.
-Scaling 5x to 35x55 seems the best fit, though 4x might be easier to implement in some ways.
-The above diagrams contain all 256*3 robot parts, so just reading those as is and drawing the dots 5x isn't necessarily a bad approach, bitblt notwithstanding.
-On the other hand, drawing each bit in the template as a 5x square isn't hard either, and no need to make a big table or store an image on Flash.
+These robots in the image also from Dave Bollinger are 7x11 pixels, and we have a roughly 64x64 pixel area to fill.
+Scaling 5x to 35x55 seems the maxfit.
+They’re visible down to 1px but really only 3, 4, and 5 are pleasant.

 ## PixelRobots Processing code
 I finally found Dave Bollinger's original Processing code on the WayBack Machine